 Dr. Ihas’ educational background includes PhD in Music Education from the University of Oregon, Master’s Degree of Music Education from the University of Arizona, Master’s of Fine Arts in Viola Performance from the University of California in Irvine, and Bachelor’s Degree in Viola Performance from the University of Sarajevo, Bosnia and Herzegovina.

-In 2015, Dr. Ihas received Pacific University Junior Faculty Award for her dedication to excellence in teaching, scholarship, and service.
+Dr. Ihas has received numerous awards including Pacific University’s Junior Faculty Award (2015) for her dedication to excellence in teaching, scholarship, and service and Pacific University’s Faculty Achievement Award (2018) for her dedicated work with Pacific University’s music department and String Project.